Find a job that works for you

 7. Initiative and problem-solving abilities

-As part of our research for the 2022 Salary Guide, results found that administrative professionals are taking on a multitude of tasks beyond their conventional role, ranging from job applicant screening, to purchasing, to social media and marketing.
+As part of our research for our latest Salary Guide, results found that administrative professionals are taking on a multitude of tasks beyond their conventional role, ranging from job applicant screening, to purchasing, to social media and marketing.
 In addition, 85% of managers reported that it's challenging to find skilled administrative and customer support professionals, making these individuals and their skills in high demand.
 Prove how essential you've been to past managers by highlighting your receptionist skills through examples of ways you took the initiative to solve problems and take on special projects.

 Because receptionists interface with nearly every client and employee — whether it's face to face or on the phone — they need to be highly dependable.
 Spell out in your receptionist resume your track record for not letting anything slip through the cracks.